bartelsjoshuac/SAPG/AssuranceCases.md

 ![Assurance Case 1](https://github.com/bartelsjoshuac/SAPG/blob/main/images/BIND%20Assurance%20Case.svg)

-C1: LDAP will perform the authentication request.
+C1: LDAP will perform the authentication request properly and handle all scenarios possible.

- IR1: This is not handled by LDAP and indeterminate.
+IR1: Pass thru authentication is a bit of a wildcard, and if enabled circumvents/interferes the anticpated process.

-  UC1: This case is not handled by LDAP.
+UC1: The process is further undercut as it will return a response which LDAP must assume to be true, but further examination is needed

-R1: Assuming pass thru authentication is not enabled.
+R1: Assume ass thru authentication is not enabled.

-SC2: And the user has a password.
+SC2: Assume the user has a password.

 E1: Authentication and log success.

-R2: Unless the user is disabled and.
+R2: Unless the user is disabled

-E2: Log failure and reason code.
+SC#: The user can not log in

-R33: Password was not valid.
+E2: Log the failure and end

-IR2: Anonymous authentication is allowed.
+R3: Password was not valid.

-UC2: Default to Read only or Deny.
+E3: Log the failure and retry

-SC4: This is indeterminate.
+IR2: Anonympous Authentication occured

-R3: Or the user has the wrong password.
+UC2: Default to Read only or deny

-E3: Log fail and repeat.
+SC4: Indeterminate handling as the client should not do this but can on E3 if desired (sceptical)

 #### Use: